ONSdigital/business-index-dataload/docs/bi-dataload-step-0.md

 #### Oozie Task Definition ####

-* Assumes files are installed in HDFS `hdfs://dev4/user/appUser`.
+* Assumes files are installed in HDFS `hdfs://dev4/ons.gov/businessIndex/lib`.
-* This example specifies 6 Spark executors to ensure sufficient resources when loading the JSON file, as JSON-processing is quite demanding.
+* This example specifies 6 Spark executors to ensure sufficient resources when loading the JSON file, as JSON-processing and Link-matching are both quite demanding.
 * It may be possible to tweak the various Spark memory settings to use less memory, but this configuration seems to work OK with current data-sets.

 Page 1 Field | Contents
 ------------- | -------------
 Spark Master  | yarn-cluster
 Mode  | cluster
-App Name | ONS BI Dataload 1.1 Step 0 Pre-process Links Jars/py files | hdfs://dev4/user/appUser/libs/business-index-dataload_2.10-1.1.jar
+App Name | ONS BI Dataload 1.2 Step 0 Pre-process Links Jars/py files | hdfs://dev4/ons.gov/businessIndex/lib/business-index-dataload_2.10-1.2.jar
 Main class | uk.gov.ons.bi.dataload.PreprocessLinksApp

 Page 2 Field | Contents